 A Learning & Development Strategy aims to achieve meeting employee learning and development needs.
 Ensuring optimal human capital development and building the business management and leadership skills for a strong executive team.
 Employees and managers could be in need of coaching or mentoring, but how to benefit from coaching or mentoring?

 Definition of Coaching and Mentoring

 The best place to gain a benefit for individuals and for the organisations is to provide the definition of coaching and mentoring.

-Coaching: The International Coach Federation defines coaching as "Working with clients in a thinking and creative process that inspires them to maximize their personal and professional potential."
+Coaching: The International Coach Federation defines coaching as “Working with clients in a thinking and creative process that inspires them to maximize their personal and professional potential.”
 A coach provides formal guidance on your development for the purpose of performing, and provides valuable feedback to reflect on.
-The relationship is focused on the task or skill at hand based on your role or situation, and therefore tends to be short term in duration.
+The relationship focuses on the task or skill at hand based on your role or situation, and therefore tends to be short term in duration.

 Mentoring: A simple, broad definition of mentor is an experienced and trusted advisor.
 Mentoring is a developmental relationship between two or more people in which a more experienced or senior individual (mentor) offers advice, counselling and feedback to a less experienced person or less senior individual (mentee).
 Reverse Mentoring is when the mentor is less junior and mentors upwards.
 This relationship is based on trust, reciprocity, communication, commitment and confidentiality.

 The mentor is responsible for providing support and feedback.
 While many organizations offer internal mentoring programs, often as part of a leadership training program, it is also common for mentees to work with mentors outside their organisation.

 Coaches and mentors may be selected to work with professionals based on their industry expertise (banking, healthcare, manufacturing), job expertise (marketing, finance, human resources), skills (spokesperson, committee chair, conference presenter), or other valuable expertise that can enhance a professional’s life, such as community or board work.